In his book titled ” Wretched of the Earth”

 Our ancestors used their talents and gifts to solve their communities’ pressing needs.
-This generation of Africans/ blacks must look at our communities and ask what is most needed and then we use our individual talents, education, wo/man power,wealth etc to help out.This need could mean a young boy or girl in our community needs someone to help him/her with homework from school, or an old lady needs company or youth needs something to do with their free time ( start a program that could benefit them) or our neighbor lost his/her job offer a helping hand etc This means we should make it a point in helping our communities instead of waiting on missionaries from overseas to send us donations- handouts, foreign aid from United Nations etc as former president of Burkina Faso ,Thomas Sankara said “he who feeds you controls you” inorder for Africans to have complete independence and self worth in this world, they/we must work collectively and individually to achieve that goal.
+This generation of Africans/ blacks must look at our communities and ask what is most needed and then we use our individual talents, education, wo/man power,wealth etc to help out.This need could mean a young boy or girl in our community needs someone to help him/her with homework from school, or an old lady needs company or youth needs something to do with their free time ( start a program that could benefit them) or our neighbor lost his/her job offer a helping hand etc This means we should make it a point, by helping our communities instead of waiting on missionaries from overseas to send us donations ( handouts), foreign aid from United Nations, etc. As former president of Burkina Faso ,Thomas Sankara wonderfully puts it, “he who feeds you controls you,” inorder for Africans to have complete independence and self worth in this world, they/we must work collectively and individually to achieve that goal.
 Constant begging from foreigners is only going to continue keeping Africans in subjugated position in the world.

-But we have to get off our high horses particularly those of us with upper hand, kill the pride that is eating us up by humbling ourselves for the sake of humankind and our people in Africa and abroad.
-I pay homage to my ancestors for sacrificing so much on my and our behalf because of Truth ( Gaskiya) as it was reflected in their respective careers and they died with truth on their lips.That is why they are relevant even in death….
+But we have to get off our high horses particularly those of us with upper hand, kill the pride that is eating us up, by humbling ourselves for the sake of humankind,our people in Africa and abroad.
+I pay homage to my ancestors for sacrificing so much on mine and our behalf because of Truth ( Gaskiya) as it was reflected in their respective careers and they died with truth on their lips.That is why they are relevant even in death….

 Truth Roll Call ( Short Edition):